 Moreover it's always nice to have some chocolate and sweeties to treat yourself, also a small amount of alcohol is not a bad idea for cold nights (i took 200ml of pisco – also cool to celebrate the finish of a steep trail).

 The second great option I got to try on my recent hiking trip in 2016 is to take lightweight freeze dried meals.
-Those meals are easy to prepare, they don’t take much space and they taste actually not too bad.
-If you want to go for this option you should definitely buy it at home or online and take it to Chile with you!
+Those meals are easy to prepare, they don't take much space and they taste actually not too bad.
+If you want to go for this option you should definitely buy it at home or online and take it to Chile with you (make sure ingredients are in line with the strict import regulations)!

 I was drinking the water from the streams – you'll have a stream nearly every 20 minutes when hiking.
 I simply used my cup to drink the water which has the best quality one can find.